Behaviour and rewards

 Our expectations for student behaviour are unapologetically high.
 We expect all students to demonstrate what we call 'behaviour for learning', based around the key principles of learning, safety and respect.

 In short, this means that students have the right to learn and should never prevent others from learning, or prevent their own learning taking place; all students should always feel safe; and all students should respect the other members of the school community and also have the right to that respect themselves.

 The college promotes a positive learning environment and we are proud of our students' good behaviour.
 However, if a student is not meeting our behaviour expectations then we have a system of consequences that will support the student to improve their behaviour and ensure others' learning is not disrupted.

-For more detailed information on our system of rewards and sanctions, please see our policies in the Governance section of the website.
+For more detailed information on our system of rewards and sanctions, please see our policies and procedures in the Governance section of the website.